Search This Blog

 How was this study done?

-- Brain tissue from the orbitofrontal cortex from 38 people with schizophrenia and 38 people without the disease were used in this study.
+Brain tissue from the orbitofrontal cortex from 38 people with schizophrenia and 38 people without the disease was used in this study.

-- An increased density of interstitial white matter neurons in the white matter, and decreased density of GABAergic neurons in the grey matter was found.
+An increased density of interstitial white matter neurons in the white matter and a decreased density of GABAergic neurons in the grey matter were found.

 No comments: